-CognitiveBotics launches AI-Based eLearning Platform for Children with Autism | www.lokmattimes.com
+CognitiveBotics Launches AI-Based eLearning Platform for Children with Autism | www.lokmattimes.com

-Hyderabad (Telangana) [India], April 3 (/PNN): CognitiveBotics, an AI startup based out of Hyderabad has launched an eLearning platform ...
+Hyderabad [India], April 04: CognitiveBotics, an AI startup based out of Hyderabad has launched an eLearning platform for children ...

-Hyderabad (Telangana) [India], April 3 (/PNN): CognitiveBotics, an AI startup based out of Hyderabad has launched an eLearning platform for children with Autism Spectrum Disorder (ASD).
+Hyderabad [India], April 04: CognitiveBotics, an AI startup based out of Hyderabad has launched an eLearning platform for children with Autism Spectrum Disorder (ASD).
 This innovative life cycle product handholds children with autism from ages 2 to 18, providing a comprehensive special education platform that equips them with the skills needed for employment and a fulfilling, independent life.

-Autism is the world's third most common developmental disability, a neurological illness that usually mfests by the age of three.
-Roughly one per cent of the world's population is born with Autism, that is more than 75 million children globally.
+Autism is the world’s third most common developmental disability, a neurological illness that usually manifests by the age of three.
+Roughly one percent of the world’s population is born with Autism, that is more than 75 million children globally.
 They often face challenges in traditional learning environments due to difficulties with communication, socialization, and sensory processing.

 CognitiveBotics provides a unique gamified learning environment for an effective and engaging learning experience that can positively impact the growth and development of children with ASD.
 The platform is designed to augment therapy and keep children engaged with home-based activities between sessions.
 The child’s progress can be tracked and measured by the therapist remotely and timely feedback is provided.
 The platform is therapy agnostic and covers all aspects such as behavior, speech, language, occupational, social, and emotional.